-While maybe not as serious as vehicular homicide, a conviction for vehicular assault can change your life forever.
+While less serious as vehicular homicide, a conviction for vehicular assault can change your life forever.
 You may be facing considerable time in prison and a permanent suspension of your driver’s license.
 These are serious criminal charges, and it’s understandable if you’re feeling overwhelmed and unsure of what to do.

 Vehicular Assault Defined

 Vehicular assault in Ohio refers to an offense that is charged when someone causes serious physical harm to another person with a motor vehicle.
 Similar to vehicular homicide, the term “vehicular assault” can be used generically to include two different offenses: vehicular assault and aggravated vehicular assault.